-Owning a staffing franchise is more affordable than you may think
+Owning a recruitment franchise is more affordable than you may think

 “I started Essential Pros in 2007 while approaching a bad economy,” Powell says.
 “I wanted to get out of the banking industry and do something more meaningful with my life.
 The staffing industry gave me the chance to help people seeking to improve their lives, help businesses with urgent hiring needs, and play a meaningful role in my community.
 Now that we’ve proven the success of the Essential Pros business model can be replicable, I want to help as many entrepreneurs enter the staffing industry as I can.
 This is why the barriers to entry are low – because life isn’t about money, life is about doing something that you’re passionate about, day in and day out.